PiotrJustyna/road-to-orleans/3/readme.md

 * `Client` - this project demonstrates how to connect to the silo and its grains.
 Two important things to be pointed out here:
     * `ClusterClientHostedService` - this is a reusable client class common for most orleans clients.
     * `HelloWorldClientHostedService` - to avoid basic, yet annoying problems with e.g. keeping the console alive while waiting for the cluster (of one silo) to become operational, instantiating the `ClusterClientHostedService` at the right time, etc. this illustration is made a hosted service where the orleans client is provided through DI.
 Simple and elegant.

-## todo

-At the moment the code only works locally (not in docker).
-Docker support should be added.

-* Containerize the client.
-* Make sure that clients and clusters can communicate in all 4 combinations:
-    * :white_check_mark: - local client - local cluster
-    * dockerized client - local cluster
-    * dockerized client - dockerized cluster
-    * :white_check_mark: - dockerized cluster